GaryAsher/challenge-run-site/_games/celeste.md

 # Game-specific general rules (overrides defaults if present)
 # Use | for multi-line descriptions with bullet points
 # =============================================================================
-general_rules:
+general_rules: |
-  - "**Timing Method:** IGT (In-Game Time) as shown on the file select screen"
-  - "**Video Required:** All submissions must include video proof showing the full run"
+  - "**Video Required:** All submissions must include video proof showing the full run
-  - "**No Cheats/Mods:** Gameplay-altering mods are not allowed.
-Visual mods are OK"
-  - "**File Select Required:** Run must start from a fresh file or show file select screen"
+  - **File Select Required:** Run must start from a fresh file or show file select screen
+  - **Timing Method:** IGT (In-Game Time) as shown on the file select screen
+  - **No Cheats/Mods:** Gameplay-altering mods are not allowed.
+Visual mods are OK

 # =============================================================================
 # STANDARD CHALLENGE TYPES
 # Use | for multi-line descriptions with bullet points
 # =============================================================================
 challenges_data:
+  - slug: blindfolded
+    label: "Blindfolded"
+    description: |
+      - Complete the run without being able to see the screen.
+      - Monitor must be visibly off or covered
+      - Webcam/handcam strongly recommended for verification

   - slug: deathless
     label: "Deathless"
     description: |

-      • Death counter must remain at 0
+      - Death counter must remain at 0

-      • Golden strawberry runs qualify automatically

-      • Assist Mode is not allowed
+      - Assist Mode is not allowed
-  - slug: blindfolded
-    label: "Blindfolded"
-    description: |
-      Complete the run without being able to see the screen.

-      • Monitor must be visibly off or covered

-      • Audio cues and muscle memory only

-      • Webcam/handcam strongly recommended for verification
 # Game-specific community challenges
 community_challenges:
   - slug: modded-levels
     label: "Modded Levels"
+    description: |
-    description: "Challenge runs on community-created mod levels.
+      - "Challenge runs on community-created mod levels.
 Specify the mod name in submission."

 # Glitches not relevant for this game
 glitches_relevant: false